Wayne Henry Garrison: Later life

 Garrison later married and had one son.
 On June 20, 1989, Garrison abducted 13-year-old Justin Delbert Wiles, who lived five homes away from him.
-He molested Wiles and eventually killed him.
 He dismembered the body and dumped the remains in Lake Bixhoma, where they were found four days later by a fisherman.
 Garrison quickly moved him and his family to Charlotte, North Carolina.

 Garrison became the top suspect in the case after multiple witnesses identified him and his vehicle as the man who abducted Wiles, but there was not enough evidence to formally charge him.
 Garrison provided himself with an alibi at the time of Wiles' murder, saying to police that he was fishing, although in multiple interviews, he cited different lakes he was at.
 Garrison was however charged with insurance fraud in an unrelated case later on.
 On February 9, 1996, Garrison was arrested after giving a strong prescription of narcotics to an 11-year-old boy.
 He pleaded guilty in 1997 and was sent to prison.